Understanding Living Will vs Last Will: Key Differences and Benefits Explained

 Ensuring Medical Preferences

-A living will clearly outlines an individual’s medical treatment choices.
+A living will clearly outline an individual’s medical treatment choices.
 It details which treatments and interventions are acceptable or unacceptable, like specific life support measures.
 This ensures medical professionals and family members honor the person’s wishes if they can’t communicate.

 Reducing Family Burden